Sanjuro (1962)

 Response to Peary’s Review:

-As Peary notes, Kurosawa’s follow-up to Yojimbo (1961) isn’t quite as masterful or well-known as its predecessor, but still has much to recommend it.
-It is more humorous and less cynical in its approach, and contains the valuable lessons that violence should be avoided when possible, and that strength and cunning can come in unexpected packages.
-Mifune is as compelling as always — he conveys more worldly wisdom in his right pinky than most other movie actors combined.
+As Peary notes, Kurosawa’s follow-up to Yojimbo (1961) isn’t quite as masterful or well-known as its predecessor (he argues it’s “not as ambitious… or as impressively photographed”), but still has much to recommend it.
+It’s “much funnier” and less cynical in its approach, and contains at least two valuable lessons: that violence should be avoided when possible, and that strength and cunning can come in unexpected packages.
+Mifune — portraying a “hero who does care about those who need help and is affected emotionally by what transpires around him” — is as compelling as always; he conveys more worldly wisdom in his right pinky than most other movie actors combined.

 Redeeming Qualities and Moments: